-International and EEA students should read the information on the University's International Students' website at: https://www.internationalstudents.cam.ac.uk/arriving/healthcare-uk
+International and EEA students should read the information on the University's International Students' website.

 International students on a Tier 4 visa will be subject to an immigration health surcharge, which will enable them to access NHS healthcare free of charge.